laualuoch/aluoch-dev/README.md

 You can click the Preview link to take a look at your changes.
 --->

-- 👋 Hi, I’m @aluoch-dev ~ A Software Engineer and Cloud Solutions Architect
+- 👋 Hi, I’m Laurine ~ A Software Engineer and Cloud Solutions Architect
-- 🎓 I’m currently pursuing my Masters in Computer Science at The University of East London.
+- 🎓 I’m pursuing my Master's in Computer Science at The University of East London.
-- 📫 How to reach me laurinealuoch7@gmail.com
+- 📫 How to reach me laualuoch@gmail.com